 - Exclusion logic: Filtering out records present in another dataset.

-Nulls in join keys can affect results:
+Nulls in join keys affect anti-join results:

 Basic Anti-Join with Left Anti Join